 For mamas who do it every day (and all day, in some cases) every week is breastfeeding week, but the rest of the world needs an annual reminder that breastfeeding is a normal way for babies to get the nutrition and antibodies their little bodies need.

-Over the last year breastfeeding has been a frequently trending topic in our news feeds.
-The lack of supports for breastfeeding mothers, low breastfeeding rates and political debates are important factors in the state of breastfeeding in 2018, but we can't forget the stories of individual breastfeeders who are making a positive impact in the world by simply feeding their babies.
+Over the last year, breastfeeding has been a frequently trending topic in our news feeds.
+The lack of support for breastfeeding mothers, low breastfeeding rates, and political debates are important factors in the state of breastfeeding in 2018, but we can't forget the stories of individual breastfeeders who are making a positive impact in the world by simply feeding their babies.

 Let's look back at five women who made the news for normalizing breastfeeding in recent months.

 1. Gubernatorial candidate Kelda Roys

 Wisconsin gubernatorial candidate Kelda Roys had one of the greatest political campaign videos of 2018, one that proved that breastfeeding mothers have a place in politics.

 Back in March, Roys told Motherly the moment was unplanned.
 She was shooting her campaign commercial and her baby got hungry.
 It was pretty much a simple as that.

 "Anybody who has a baby knows that you can't really script what they're gonna do," Roys told Motherly.
 "I was right in the middle of an interview, telling the story, and the baby started fussing," she recalled.
 "I had that instinct, you know, you hear your baby cry and right away you've gotta get to that baby and feed her—so I just grabbed her and started nursing her."